nicholaswmin/fsm/README.md

 [^2]: Javascript does not support multiple inheritance.
-      This is usually for the better, since it tends to create inflexibly strong relationships; yet there are still cases where it's the most appropriate choice.
+      This is usually for the better, since it tends to create inflexibly strong relationships; but there are still cases where it's the most appropriate choice.

 [^3]: Describes a function that takes an non-finite/infinite no of arguments.